 Funchal Portugal Travel Guide

 Madeira features a lot of day-trip destinations easily accessible from Funchal, each with unique appeal.
-These include picturesque coastal towns, dramatic mountain landscapes, and historic sites.
+These encompass picturesque coastal towns, dramatic mountain landscapes, and historic sites.
 A short excursion enhances your visit to the island.

 Madeira's breathtaking natural beauty extends far beyond Funchal, with verdant forests, dramatic valleys, and majestic peaks.